 In March of 1999, the President of Mountain West Bank, Jon Hippler, was contacted by Michael Blodnick, CEO of Glacier, to determine if there might be an interest on the part of Mountain West Bank to discuss a merger or similar transaction with Glacier.
-From Mountain West Bank's standpoint, the inquiry from Glacier was timely.
-At a February 1999 planning session, the Mountain West Bank board of directors had approved additional expansion in the Boise area.
-This plan also recognized the need to raise additional capital in order to fund that expansion.
-The board also became aware of pending changes to accounting rules for merger and acquisition transactions (elimination of pooling-of-interests accounting treatment) which possibly could have a negative impact on the value of shares of community banks such as Mountain West Bank.
-Also, Mr. Hippler has known Mr. Blodnick for 16 years and thinks highly of him and the Glacier organization.
+Mr. Hippler has known Mr. Blodnick for 16 years and thinks highly of him and the Glacier organization.

-After taking into account all of the foregoing, Mr. Hippler and Charles Nipp, Chairman of the Board, agreed to meet with Mr. Blodnick and Mr. Bill Bouchee of Glacier.
-The meeting took place on April 10, 1999, in St. Regis,
+Mr. Hippler and Charles Nipp, Chairman of the Board, agreed to meet with Mr. Blodnick and Mr. Bill Bouchee of Glacier.
+The meeting took place on April 10, 1999, in St. Regis, Montana.